Best Neighborhoods in Bee Cave TX: A Local Broker’s Honest Rankings (2026)

 The vibe: Young families, tech workers relocating from California, people who want new construction and are willing to pay for it.
 This is not an established neighborhood yet.

 Ed’s take: Provence is overpriced for what you get.
 You are paying $700K+ for a production home on a 60-foot lot with MUD taxes tacked on.
-The amenities (pool, trails, clubhouse) are nice, but they do not justify the premium over Falconhead or Sweetwater, which offer more space and lower cost of ownership.
+The amenities (pool, trails, clubhouse) are nice, but they do not justify the premium over Falconhead or Sweetwater, which offer more space.
 If you must have brand-new construction and European curb appeal, fine.
 But this is not the best value in Bee Cave.

 The Smart Money Tier: Established Neighborhoods with Strong Value

-Falconhead: The Best All-Around Neighborhood in Bee Cave
+Falconhead: The Best All-Around Established Neighborhood in Bee Cave

 Falconhead is an established master-planned community built around the Falconhead Golf Club.
 Development started in the early 2000s, and the neighborhood is now fully built out.
-This is where smart buyers go when they want Lake Travis ISD, golf course living, and no MUD taxes.
+This is where smart buyers go when they want Lake Travis ISD, golf course living, and a more established feel than the newer master-planned communities.

 Price range: $600K to $1.2M